xrplevm/docs.xrplevm.org/pages/users/introduction/what-is-the-xrpl-evm-bridge.md

 ## How the Axelar-Powered Bridge Works

-The Axelar-powered bridge replaces the initial XLS38d bridge.
-Here's an overview of its operation:
+The Axelar-powered bridge works as follows:

 1. **Asset Transfer Initiation:**
    - A transaction is initiated on the XRPL specifying the amount, destination chain, and recipient address.